sonofthort/Ascension-Game-Master-Glossary/README.md

   - A card faction.
 Void cards tend to provide Power, banish ability, and interaction with The Void.
 - __War of Shadows (expansion)__
   - A game expansion.

+# Feature Changes
+- Indicate for which expansion a particular glossary term relates, if it is only applicable to a single or set of expansions.
+- Add meaningful descriptions for each game expansion definition.